Patricia Mueller: Political positions

-In 2022, Muller introduced legislation to speed up the licensing process for substitute teachers in response to workforce shortages caused by the COVID-19 pandemic.
+In 2022, Mueller introduced legislation to speed up the licensing process for substitute teachers in response to workforce shortages caused by the COVID-19 pandemic.

 Mueller has opposed state action to provide menstrual products for students in Minnesota public schools, arguing it should be up to local districts.

-Mueller signed a letter condemning violence after the January 6 attack on the Capitol, but has also said that "we will never know" whether Joe Biden is "the real president."
-Mueller opposes state funds being used for abortions and supports a ban on all abortions after 12 weeks unless the mother's life is in danger.
-She supports a constitutional amendment to remove state protections for abortion access.
-Mueller opposes red flag gun control laws.

 Electoral history

 Personal life

 Muller lives in Austin, Minnesota with her husband, Dan, whom she met while studying at Winona State University.
 Dan was a member of the city of Austin's Human Rights Commission from 2017 to 2021, when the City Council voted to remove him due to his association with the Minnesota Family Council.